-High School students are allowed to carry cell phones and personal electronic communication devices with them during the school day keeping in mind the following guidelines:
+High school students are allowed to carry cell phones and personal electronic communication devices during the school day, subject to the following guidelines:

-- Ringers are to be turned off during school hours 7:40 am 3:00 pm - Students MUST place their phone in the pocketed phone holder at the start of each instructional class. - Students are allowed to use their phones between classes, in study halls, and during their lunch period.

-- Students may use their devices in conjunction with wired or Bluetooth headsets between classes, in study halls, and during their lunch period.
-The device should be set a low volume an not be heard by anyone other than the owner of the device. - Under no circumstances should a student have a personal device during a testing session. - Failure to comply with these guidelines will result in the electronic device being turned in to the principal.
+- Ringers must be turned off from 7:40 am 3:00 pm. - Students are required to place their phones in the pocketed phone holder at the start of each instructional class. - Students may use their phones between classes, in study halls, and during their lunch period. - Students may use their devices in conjunction with wired or Bluetooth headsets between classes, in study halls, and during their lunch period.
+The device should be set at a low volume and not audible to anyone other than the owner. - Personal devices are strictly prohibited during testing sessions. - Failure to comply with these guidelines will result in the electronic device being turned over to the principal.

-Students who violate these rules will be subject to the following consequences:
+Students who violate these rules will face the following consequences:

-The first offense will require the student to meet with the principal to retrieve their device and discuss what led to the electronic device being turned in to the office.

-The second offense will require the student to meet with the principal and a parent/guardian to come to the office to pick up the electronic device.

-The third offense will require the student to meet with the principal, parent/ guardian to come to the office to pick up the electronic device and loss of privileges for a defined period of time.

-Additional offenses will require the student to meet with the principal, parent/ guardian to come to the office to pick up the electronic device, loss of privileges for a defined period of time and possible suspension.
+- The first offense will require the student to meet with the principal or designee to retrieve their device and discuss what led to the electronic device being turned in. - The second offense will require the student to meet with the principal or designee and a parent/guardian to pick up the electronic device. - The third offense will require the student to meet with the principal or designee and a parent/guardian to pick up the electronic device and result in loss of privileges for a defined period of time. - Additional offenses will require the student to meet with the principal or designee and a parent/guardian to pick up the electronic device, result in loss of privileges for a defined period of time, and may lead to suspension.

-Further, having the ability to use a cell phone and a personal electronic communication device is a privilege, not a right.
-Therefore, any student who misuses his or her cell phone or personal electronic communication device may lose this privilege.
-The term "misuse" includes but is not restricted to inappropriate language, harassment, bullying, or threats, or when instructed to cease the use of the device by a person in authority.
+The school district recognizes that cell phones are commonly used by high school students.
+However, the privilege of using a cell phone or personal electronic communication device can be lost if it is misused.
+"Misuse" includes inappropriate language, harassment, bullying, threats, or use during class when instructed not to by a person in authority.

-Also, a student using a cell phone or a personal electronic communication device in an unauthorized manner to capture a picture/video, or audio record another person is strictly prohibited.
+Also, using a cell phone or personal electronic communication device to capture a picture, video, or audio of another person is strictly prohibited.